collinforrester/MCID_Opportunity_Tracker/README.md

 ## Customization instructions and Prerequisite setup
 Clone this repository to your laptop.

-You will want to modify the source code for your event and your environment.
+You will want to modify the source code for your event and your AWS environment.
   1. Modify '.ebextensions/options.config' file:
      * Row 3: Update your email to be notified via SNS when new items are added to the table.
      * Row 6: Update the SESSION value to identify the event name & date.
 The SESSION variable is used in the website title as well as a field recorded in DynamoDB.